yonelacort/modelize/README.md

 Ruby transformer from JSON (as a string), XML, Hash and CSV to an instance class with its attributes.

-It transform from objects or files in JSON, XML and CSV.
-With meta-programming techniques, the classes are created and instanciated, with their corresponding attributes and respecting object hierarchies.
+It transforms from objects or files in JSON, XML and CSV.
+With meta-programming techniques, classes are created in runtime with their corresponding attributes and respecting object hierarchies, and then instanciated.

 Handy tool to parse and manipulate HTTP responses, files and objects in the format listed above.